 The Central Bank of Uruguay keeps a record of the holders of bearer shares, all of which is kept strictly confidential.

 Corporations are managed by a Board of Directors or an Administrator, as determined by the corporate by-laws or the Shareholders’ Meeting.
 Similarly to with the company shareholders, the Directors can be both national or foreign legal persons or entities and may be domiciled abroad.
-An important requirement by Uruguayan law is that all corporations have a local registered agent, who must be a resident lawyer in the country.
+A legal entity cannot be a director of a corporation.

 Fiscal Address & Monthly Tax Declarations

 The corporation must have a fiscal address in Uruguay and must be registered with the Tax Administration Office (DGI), filing month tax declarations.

 The only requirement for S.A.´s capital is that it is expressed in national currency.
 However, there are some exceptions; for example, in investment corporations operating in Uruguay, capital may be expressed in foreign currency.
 Uruguayan legislation does not stipulate a minimum required share capital for the companies

 Company Formation Process